By Troy Ivan

 Taking it to the next level by purging deeper and faster, a vacuum chamber kit or vacuum oven can be used.
 This equipment adds vacuum to the post processing which allows ethanol to degas from a concentrate much faster and efficiently than in ambient atmosphere.
 Working at this level opens the door to increased stability and concentrate forms.

 I always recommend that people start off with air drying and move into more equipment later after they get a feel for the natural purging process.
 This serves two purposes: it creates experience and knowledge of the base process and it may save money if it’s determined that natural air purging is sufficient.
 Later, if you want to venture down the rabbit hole and work with the advanced equipment you’ll be ready.
+Fortunately, if you are working with the DIY vacuum still for ethanol recovery the components you need for post processing are also included in the system!

 Down The Rabbit Hole